 |Repatriation in the event of serious & unforeseen illness or an accident||Elective medical treatment|

 |Lost or damaged luggage, travel documents & personal belongings|

 You should pick the right product for your circumstances.
 Suppose you’re only travelling abroad for a short period; in that case, travel insurance is probably what you need.

-If you’ll be living or working abroad for an extended period, and you want to ensure you have cover for any medical treatment you may need, then international health insurance might be appropriate for you.
+If you’ll be living or working abroad for an extended period, and you want to ensure you have cover for any medical treatment you may need, then global health insurance policy might be more appropriate for you.